Australia Awards Women's Leadership Initiative

 Workplace internships (Tier 3)

 In addition to mentoring under Tier 2, workplace internships in Australian (or Pacific) organisations will be offered to a highly select group of Tier 2 participants.
 This will strengthen linkages between Australia and the Pacific, through mutual respect, knowledge and understanding.
 At least five workplace internships are expected to be offered each year.
+During COVID, participants and alumnae are also working on selected leadership projects to support COVID recovery in the region.

 Information and how to apply